-It wasn’t long after Rik had his bike accident.
+It wasn’t long after that Rik had his bike accident.
 He took time off and I didn’t think I would see him grace the stage again, thankfully this wasn’t true.
-He did a short tour of The New Statesman and it was brilliant.
+He did a short tour of the New Statesman and it was brilliant.
 Again we had front tow seats and I loved every minute of it.
 This took its toll on Rik and I don’t think he toured again.
 I’m so pleased to have seen him on stage, I like Lucy miss him terribly.

 Podcasting since 2009.
 Meds & Kell

 2019, sees Waffle On Podcast celebrating 10 years of podcasting.

 Wishing Waffle On a Very Happy 10th Birthday

 Are you enjoying the content on this website?